Malware is the overarching category name for programs that are either classified as unwanted software or malicious software.

 Monitoring programs: software that stores or transmits your activities without notice and consent, or offers a stealth option to hide this behavior.

 Note: Monitoring programs are not necessarily malicious.
 For example, parental controls can feature keystroke monitors, but these programs can pose a risk to your privacy if you don't expect or know about their presence.

-Malware is the general name for programs that perform unwanted actions on your PC.
-This can include stealing your personal information, locking your PC until you pay a ransom, using your PC to send spam, or downloading other malware.
+Malicious software is the general name for programs that perform malicious actions on your PC.
+This can include stealing your personal information, locking your PC until you pay a ransom, using your PC to send spam, or downloading other malicious software.